top of page

 When to Talk to a Pediatrician About Imitation Concerns

-If your baby shows little interest in copying sounds, gestures, or facial expressions over time, it may be helpful to seek guidance.
+If a baby shows limited or no interest in copying sounds, expressions, or actions over time, it may be helpful to seek professional guidance.

 Supporting Your Baby’s Development with Expert Guidance